chaaladhif/chaaladhif/README.md

 ### Hi there 👋
 ----------------------------------------

-I'm Chaala, a junior frontEnd web developer based on France.
+I'm Chaala, a junior fullstack developer based on France.

 🙌 - 🔭 I’m currently learning...
 --------------------------------------